-Update from Lee County Community Development post-Irma
+Director, Lee County Department of Community Development

 Lee County Community Development oversees planning, zoning, development and building services, environmental review, building inspections, and code enforcement for the unincorporated areas of Lee County.
 Please contact the incorporated areas of Bonita Springs, Cape Coral, Estero, Fort Myers, Fort Myers Beach and Sanibel for similar services within those jurisdictions.

 The Lee Plan — The comprehensive plan for growth in unincorporated Lee County through 2035

 The Lee County Land Development Code — The regulations which implement the Lee Plan and other ordinances adopted by the Board of County Commissioners